BryceStevenWilley/BryceStevenWilley.github.io/_posts/2022-01-16-readability-scores-reference.md

 layout: post
 title: "Readability Scores Pt 1: Reference Guide"
 description: A big ol' list of readability scores, with more than just their formulas
-tags: civic a2j equity nlp
+tags: readability language civic a2j equity nlp polished long
 date: 2022-01-16 08:12:49 -0500
 use_math: true
 ---